 Notice of public meeting.

-The U.S. Environmental Protection Agency (EPA) will hold a public meeting to discuss EPA's proposed rule that would set federal standards and practices for conducting all appropriate inquiries, as required under Sections 101(35)(B)(ii) and (iii) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-The proposed rule is published elsewhere in this issue of the Ferderal Register and will be available on the EPA Web site at http://www.epa.gov/brownfields before the date of the public meeting.
-The public meeting will be held on Wednesday, September 22, 2004 in St. Louis, Missouri at the times and location specified below.
+The U.S. Environmental Protection Agency (EPA) will hold a public meeting to discuss EPA's proposed rule that would set federal standards and practices for conducting all appropriate inquiries, as required under sections 101(35)(B)(ii) and (iii) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+The proposed rule was published in the Federal Register on August 26, 2004 (69 FR 52541) and is available on the EPA Web site at http://www.epa.gov/brownfields.
+The public meeting will be held on Thursday, November 18, 2004 in San Francisco, California, at the times and location specified below.

 The purpose of the public meeting is for EPA to listen to the views of stakeholders and the general public on the Agency's proposed standards and practices for all appropriate inquiries.
 During the public meeting, EPA officials will discuss the proposed rule, as well as accept public comment and input on the proposed rule.

 The public meeting will be held on November 18, 2004 at the Park Hyatt San Francisco Hotel at Embarcadero Center.
 The meeting will be held from 2 p.m. to 4 p.m.
 PST.

 The public meeting will be held in the Mercantile Room of the Park Hyatt San Francisco Hotel at Embarcadero Center, 333 Battery Street, San Francisco, California 94111.Start Further Info

 For additional information, contact Patricia Overmeyer of EPA's Office of Brownfields Cleanup and Redevelopment at (202) 566-2774 or email@example.com.End Further Info End Preamble Start Supplemental Information